Civ13/civ13-wiki/wiki/Starter_Guide.md

 You can get water from **puddles**, any **water tiles (except saltwater - do not drink nor boil it!)**, or **wells**.

+**Avoid drinking "raw" water from puddles, rivers and lakes!
+It needs to be boiled to be safe (see below).**

   - To drink, you need to make a **mug** from **wood** or **drinking glass** from **glass**.
   - **Wells** have disease-free freshwater (**however, if there are some... excrements within 4 tiles of a well, the water becomes contaminated and unsafe to drink!)**.
 You can build them over a